cefn/watchable/packages/nevermore/README.md

 ## What is nevermore?

-The `nevermore` scheduler can wrap your async functions introducing rate-limiting, concurrency control, timeout, retry, backoff, without changing their signature or implementation.
+The `nevermore` module wraps your async functions introducing rate-limiting, concurrency control, timeout, retry, backoff, without changing their signature or implementation.

-It also provides a batch API with backpressure to regulate the flow of tasks in potentially infinite offline processes, limiting the growth of memory in your app.
+Behind the scenes it manages the lifecycle of jobs created from your function, creating a job from each invocation, and silently reinvoking the same job in the background when an execution of the job fails or times out.

 The execution of Jobs is controlled through composable scheduling primitives known as strategies.
 Multiple strategies are already implemented as individual composable blocks which can be freely combined.
-You can further extend nevermore by writing your own strategies.
+You can further extend `nevermore` by writing your own strategies.

+Finally it provides an alternative batch API, with backpressure, to regulate the creation of jobs just-in-time in potentially infinite offline processes.

 ## Usage